chrisjluc/WordSearchGenerator/README.md

-Creates a word search grid with one instance of the string you choose, and fills in the rest of the grid with characters from that string.
-Uses dynamic programming to keep track of additional possible instances and prevents  character insertions that would make the chosen word.
+Creates a word search grid with one instance of the string you choose, and fills in the rest of the grid with characters from that string or random characters.
+Uses a special datastructure and algorithm to keep track of additional possible instances and prevents character insertions that would make the chosen word.

 ````
-WordSearchGenerator w = new WordSearchGenerator(3,3,"run");
+WordSearchGenerator w = new WordSearchGenerator(3, 3, "run", FillType.CharactersOfTheWord);
 w.build();
 ````